• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Took. the. words. right. out. of. my. mouth.

 My major contention was how he insulted Vermeil's staff by saying that (paraphrasing) "they have never played football, how would they know how to coach me?"
-That's a bullshit statement to make.
+That's a bullshirt statement to make.
 Vermeil had been in this business for nearly four decades.
-Clearly he knows how to coach players, regardless who the hell they are and where they are from.
+Clearly he knows how to coach players, regardless who the heck they are and where they are from.

 Herm is cut from the same Vermeil coaching cloth, sans the time management on the field during the game.
 Herm is a "player's coach" as well.
 For LJ to use Herm as a "he understands me, 'cause I black" gauge is childish.